hashicorp/nomad/website/source/guides/operating-a-job/advanced-scheduling/preemption-service-batch.html.md

 Prior to Nomad 0.9, job [priority][priority] in Nomad was used to process scheduling requests in priority order.
-Preemption, implemented in Nomad 0.9 allows Nomad to evict running allocations to place jobs of a higher priority.
-Jobs whose allocations are blocked temporarily go into "pending" status until the cluster has additional capacity to run it.
-This allows operators to run high priority jobs even under resource contention across the cluster.
+Preemption, implemented in Nomad 0.9 allows Nomad to evict running allocations to place allocations of a higher priority.
+Allocations of a job that are blocked temporarily go into "pending" status until the cluster has additional capacity to run them.
+This allows operators to run high priority tasks even under resource contention across the cluster.

 While Nomad 0.9 introduced preemption for [system][system-job] jobs, Nomad 0.9.3 [Enterprise][enterprise] additionally allows preemption for